On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

-Corollary~\ref{cor:DDPComplexityRelativeGap} shows that for problems that have strictly positive cost in each stage, the proposed complexity bounds for an $\alpha$-relative optimal solution grow at most \emph{quadratically} for Seq-DDP and \emph{linearly} for NDDP with respect to the number of stages $T$.
-This provides an answer to the open question about the iteration complexity of DDP-type algorithms.
-In the next subsection, we will show this complexity bound is essentially tight by providing a matching lower bound.
+Corollary~\ref{cor:DDPComplexityRelativeGap} shows that for problems that have strictly positive cost in each stage, the proposed complexity bounds for an \(\alpha\)-relative optimal solution grow at most \emph{quadratically} for CDDP and \emph{linearly} for NDDP with respect to the number of stages \(T\).
+At the same time, they both grow \emph{exponentially} with the dimension \(d\).
+In what follows, we show that this exponential dependence on \(d\) is nearly tight by providing a matching lower bound.